mlrun/project-demo/README.md

 # project-demo

-demo the use with project object
+demo the use of MLRun project object and Git/CI integration

 see documentation in: https://docs.mlrun.org/en/latest/projects/overview.html